PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/00-config.md

 # Frugal config

-Frugal expects a config object to be passed to the `build` or `context` methods :
+Frugal expects a config object to be passed to the `build` or `context` methods:

 ```ts filename=frugal.config.js
 import { Config } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/mod.ts"